skip to main content

 What is for lunch today?

 • School lunch menus are available online.
-You may access them on our Nutrition Services page.
+You may access them on our Nutrition Services page linked here.

 What type programs of does the Lowell Joint School District offer?

 • Special programs provided at the schools include art and vocal music (K-8), instrumental music (6-8), drama (7-8), and physical education (K-8).
-Libraries and computer labs are available at all of the schools.
+Lowell Joint is a one to one district, with each student being provided their own chromebook to use while at school during school hours.
+Libraries are available at all of the schools.
 Honors classes, STEM classes, and after-school sports are offered at the junior high school.

 Does every volunteer require fingerprint clearance?